-The City of Providence may determine that an appraisal is unnecessary if the valuation problem is uncomplicated and the anticipated value of the proposed acquisition is estimated at \$10,000 or less, based on a review of available data.
-If this is the case, subrecipient shall prepare a waiver valuation.
+HHS may determine that an appraisal is unnecessary if the valuation problem is uncomplicated and the anticipated value of the proposed acquisition is estimated at \$10,000 or less, based on a review of available data.
+If this is the case, the Subrecipient shall prepare a waiver valuation.